Gilly Roach: Reception

 Quinlan was nominated for sexiest male at the 2010 Inside Soap Awards.
 He was also nominated in the category of "Best Serial Drama Performance" at the 2011 National Television Awards.
 In the same year, he was nominated in the category of "Best Actor" at the British Soap Awards.
 Ruth Deller of Lowculture has criticised Gilly, branding him as a poor character.
 Commenting on Steph's death she said, "No wonder that, gazing upon his face, she realised she was better off burning to death than enduring one more day staring at him."
 She praised Paul Marquess's cast cull of 2010, but said that Gilly is "still hanging around like that bit of dog mess you can’t get out of the grooves in your trainers".
 She also said, "A damp drizzle of a character, Gilly hasn’t worked as Rhys’s wide boy sidekick, hasn’t worked as a loved-up hippy, hasn’t worked as a doting husband, doesn’t work on any level" and that she wanted the Hollyoaks serial killer Silas Blissett (Jeff Rawle) to kill him.

 Roz Laws, writing for the Sunday Mercury, felt there was "plenty of chemistry" present between Gilly and Steph.
+Alex Ross from Planet Radio noted how Gilly was "one of the most popular Hollyoaks character with fans".